aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to FLATOPC on Android via Java" h2="Convert CGM to FLATOPC in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The CGM (Computer Graphics Metafile) format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, it is not supported by many mobile applications.
+Therefore, it is necessary to convert CGM to a more widely supported format such as FLATOPC.

+<h2>How Aspose.Total Helps for CGM to FLATOPC Conversion</h2>

-You can integrate CGM to FLATOPC conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to FLATOPC.
+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate CGM to FLATOPC conversion feature in your mobile apps.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API can be used to convert CGM files to DOC format.
+This API supports a wide range of file formats, including CGM, and provides a range of features such as document manipulation, text extraction, and image conversion.

+The Aspose.Words for Android Java API can be used to render DOC to FLATOPC.
+This API provides a range of features such as document manipulation, text extraction, and image conversion.
+It also supports a wide range of file formats, including FLATOPC.

+By using these two APIs, you can easily integrate CGM to FLATOPC conversion feature in your mobile apps.
+This will enable you to view CGM files on your mobile device without any compatibility issues.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}